 Ottoman era mosque in old city of Prizren

-One of the highlights was a random arcade we encountered in our exploration with bumper cars.
-I really destroyed my friend Frank by blindsiding him with my bumper car in the video below.
+One of the highlights was a random arcade we encountered with bumper cars where I had the opportunity to destroy my friend Frank by blindsiding him with my bumper car.

-On our hike up to one of the old forts in a mountain ridge overlooking the city, we came walked through a Serbian neighborhood that is now abandoned.
-Many of the houses were burned down and one of the churches in ruins.
-The damage I would learn occurred during the war.
+On our hike up to one of the old forts on a mountain ridge overlooking the city, we passed through an abandoned Serbian neighborhood.
+Many of the houses stood in ruins, their walls blackened by fire, and a church lay partially destroyed.
+I later learned that the devastation had occurred during the war.

 Damaged Serbian Church from the war